 You may also be interested in accessing directly the following links:

-Co-sensing with Radical Tenderness is a text Dani d’Emilia and Vanessa Andreotti began to write in 2018, based on thoughts expressed by the collective Gesturing Towards Decolonial Futures [GTDF].
+Co-sensing with Radical Tenderness (2020) is a text I began to write with Vanessa Andreotti in 2018, based on thoughts expressed by the collective Gesturing Towards Decolonial Futures [GTDF].
 Initially called “An Invitation to Radical Tenderness”, this text has been shape-shifting alongside our artistic-pedagogic collaboration “Engaged Dis-identications”, which attempts to translate post-representational modes of engagement into embodied experiments that reconfigure the connections between reason, affect and relationality.
-The current version of the text has been revised in June 2020 and is available in two formats (printed booklet and online flickbook), both curated by Laura Daviña from Publicatin Studios São Paulo.
+The current version of the text has been revised in June 2020 and is available in two formats (printed booklet and online flickbook), both curated by Laura Daviña from Publication Studios São Paulo.

 Radical Tenderness Workshops: Making use of the potential of performance/art as a field for the expansion of a visceral sense of intimacy (also known as relational responsibility) in these workshops I combine performance-pedagogy (performance practice as a pedagogical process of unlearning), radical tenderness (a mode of political-poetic resistance), transfeminist (intersectional and trans inclusive feminism) and decolonial (interrogating colonial legacies on our bodies and subjectivities) approaches.
 I use these tools to explore ways in which we can create and nurture political-affective communities and alliances that take into account – yet attempt not to reproduce – different forms of violence inherent in our construction as political subjects.
 Working from the body I explore our ability to perceive others through multiple senses and modes of knowing, inhabiting the contradictions, incoherences and vulnerabilities that arise in the process of daring to blur borders between notions such as identity and otherness, individuality and collectivity, tension and trust by increasing care in proportion to risk.